 In the heart of the Midlands, you will find the city of Birmingham.
 It is known for its cultural diversity, canals, chocolate history and shopping – to mention but a few.
 The welcoming nature of the ‘Brummie’ capital means that it is an interesting and unique place to explore.
 A wealth of cultural sites, culinary adventures, as well as football stadiums and shopping paradises, means that there is something for everyone in Birmingham.
 The heart of the city is easy to explore on foot or for the more adventurous explorer – why not try the canal network?
 There are said to be more canals in Birmingham than in Venice!

-After a good breakfast, head to Broad Street, and see the eye-catching, post-modern architecture of Birmingham’s library.
-The library was only opened in September 2013, and presents the new vision for Birmingham.
-The design is so unique, which is probably the reason why it has won so many architectural awards.
+Why not catch up on a bit of reading?
+Head to Broad Street, and see the eye-catching, post-modern architecture of Birmingham’s library.
+The library was only opened in September 2013, and represents a new vision for Birmingham.
+The design is very unique, which is probably the reason why it has won so many architectural awards.
 It is also a totally digitalised library, and built in an energy-efficient manner.
 This is a visionary building that represents the Birmingham of the future.
-If the weather is nice, explore the rooftop gardens and the fabulous views over Birmingham.
+If the weather is nice, explore the rooftop gardens and the fabulous views over the city.

 In stark contrast to the modernity of the new library, we recommend that you head to Back to Backs.
 The National Trust charity offers a unique opportunity to step back in time, and experience what life was like living in Birmingham between the 1840s and 1970s.
 The name ‘Back to Backs’ comes from the fact that the houses were built back to back around a communal courtyard.
 Experience everything from a 1930s sweetshop to a tailor’s shop, and enjoy this fascinating glimpse of social history.
-Tours are available from Tuesday through to Sunday, and you can book online.
+Tours are available from Tuesday through to Sunday, and you can book online